Blinded Flight

 Photo

-A deceased Song Sparrow (Melospiza melodia) lies beneath the Kay Bailey Hutchison Convention Center skywalk, one of many casualties recorded along the collision monitoring route.
+A deceased Lincoln's Sparrow (Melospiza lincolnii) lies beneath the Kay Bailey Hutchison Convention Center skywalk, one of many casualties recorded along the collision monitoring route.
 Collision monitoring involves early morning walks by volunteers, especially during peak migration seasons that occur each spring and fall, to identify and document birds that have struck buildings overnight, providing valuable data on how urban structures impact migratory species.
-Initially, Brys and Ben Jones from the Dallas Zoo mapped out hotspots across downtown, gradually adding buildings to the survey based on observations and expert insights.
+Initially, Tim Brys from the Perot Museum of Nature and Science and Ben Jones from the Dallas Zoo mapped out hotspots across downtown, gradually adding buildings to the survey based on observations and expert insights.
 Today, the collision monitoring teams cover a 7-mile route spanning 23 buildings, gathering data to advocate for bird-friendly urban design and reduce these preventable collisions.

 Dallas, TX